Now Open

 Access

-Washington Wheels Park is a new action sports facility under development in Washington, Utah — one of the fastest-growing cities in Washington County.
-The park is designed to serve skaters, BMX riders, scooter users, and bike park enthusiasts with modern concrete features, pump tracks, and street-style elements.
-With official opening details still being coordinated by Washington City Parks & Recreation, community anticipation has been building steadily throughout 2026.
+Washington Wheels Park is a new action sports facility in Washington, Utah — one of the fastest-growing cities in Washington County.
+The park held its grand opening on March 28, 2026, with a ribbon-cutting celebration featuring food, giveaways, music, and demonstrations from pro skaters and BMX riders.
+It's designed to serve skaters, BMX riders, scooter users, and bike park enthusiasts with roughly 65,000 square feet of concrete skatepark and about 65,000 square feet of bike-focused dirt terrain.

 Why Washington Needs a Wheels Park